 6. Other Important Compliances

-- Statutory Registers: Maintain updated registers of members, directors, and share transfers.
+- Statutory Registers: Companies must maintain updated registers of members, directors, charges, and share transfers.

 Industry-Specific Compliances